-Chiropractors are trained to treat pregnant patients and can frequently help with many back and pelvic conditions during pregnancy.
-Many women choose to have regular chiropractic checkups during their pregnancy so that their spine and pelvis is supple and well balanced, possibly helping to reduce problems during labour.
-After childbirth chiropractic can help restore the normal mechanics of the pelvis, and give advice as to effective rehabilitation exercises to counteract the loss of spinal function due to the pregnancy.
+Chiropractors and osteopaths are trained to treat pregnant patients and can frequently help with many back and pelvic conditions during pregnancy.
+Many women choose to have regular chiropractic/osteopathic checkups during their pregnancy so that their spine and pelvis is supple and well balance, possibly helping to reduce problems during labour.
+After childbirth chiropractic and osteopathy can help restore the normal mechanics of the pelvis, and the practitioner can give advice as to effective rehabilitation exercises to counteract the loss of spinal function due to the pregnancy.

 Chiropractic and osteopathic treatment is suitable after surgery, chiropractors and osteopaths are trained to understand the implications of surgery and therefore know when it is safe to treat a particular condition or not.
 Many people get effective relief from their post surgical pain and in fact many also choose to opt for safe chiropractic treatment to avoid unnecessary back surgery.